peter88213/nv_aeon2/docs/usage.md

 The plugin adds an **Aeon Timeline 2** entry to the *novelibre* **Tools** menu, and an **Aeon 2 plugin Online Help** entry to the **Help** menu.

+## Install the Aeon Timeline 2 custom themes

+After installation, you can copy a "novelibre" template to the Aeon2 custom template folder.
+The easiest way is to create new timelines based on this template.
+It provides the entities and event properties that are converted to novelibre by default.

+If you click on the **Open the Aeon2 custom template folder** button, two Explorer windows will open: the **sample** source folder, and the ``AppData\Local\Scribble Code\Aeon Timeline 2\CustomTemplates`` target folder.
+Just drag the template files you need from the source folder into the target folder.
+The next time you start *Aeon Timeline 2*, the new template appears in the *Custom Templates* area.

 ---

 # Operation